What ages are allowed to participate?

 What are the Athletics Northern Territory Championships?

-The Northern Territory Athletics Championships are held at Arafura Stadium on the weekend of August 31 to 2nd September for athletes aged 9 and over.
+The Northern Territory Athletics Championships are held at Arafura Stadium over 3 days in either August or September for athletes aged 9 and over.

 What about the Australian National Championships?

-Athletes aged 10 and over can prepare for State/Territory representative teams, for more information refer to page 5 of the handbook.
+Athletes aged 10 and over can prepare for State/Territory representative teams.
+Contact Athletics NT for details on any representative teams.

 What about Safety, Insurance and First Aid?